CaptureCoop/SnipSniperInstaller/README.md

 ### Installation

-Simply download SnipSniperInstaller.jar and place it in a suitable location.
+Simply download SnipSniperInstaller.jar and run it.

-Dont open it yet!
-It is not finished yet!
+It will download the newest version of SnipSniper and create Shortcuts as needed!

+To update SnipSniper with it simply run it and point it to your prior Installation location.

+### Libraries

+SnipSniper uses these libraries in order to function properly

+* [mslinks](https://mvnrepository.com/artifact/com.erigir/mslinks/0.0.2+5) - Used for creating Shortcuts.

 License
 ----